For all Lost Property queries please contact Katie Shepherd on 0141 285 3850 between 9am – 5pm UK Time.

 · Ensuring all our staff and volunteers are trained to provide an appropriate and informed response to all customers and stakeholders

 · Delivering services in ways which are appropriate to their needs and, wherever possible, removing barriers which may deny access;

 · Ensuring any complaints of discrimination are dealt with speedily and fairly*

 What are the provisions for those with disabilities at The 2014 Ryder Cup?

-All disability is individual and therefore Ryder Cup Limited will try to respond individually to each spectator by providing a team of specifically designated Spectator Assistance Volunteers to aid in the movement of persons throughout the venue through buggies or guidance.
-We endeavour to provide a high standard of accessible facilities for all visitors and spectators with a disability, including those using a wheelchair.
+All disability is individual and therefore Ryder Cup Limited will try to respond individually to each spectator by providing a team of specifically designated Spectator Assistance Volunteers to aid in the movement of persons throughout the venue.
+We endeavor to provide a high standard of accessible facilities for all visitors and spectators with a disability, including those using a wheelchair.